NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 Vertical Training
 -----------------

 Here are the configuration files for a vertical secure training job.
-If encryption is not needed, just change the training_mode to vertical.
+If encryption is not needed, just change the secure_training to false.

 config_fed_server.json